skillitzimberg/ua-clone/README.md

 [TypeScript](https://www.typescriptlang.org/)

 ## Setup and Installation
-After making sure that you everything you need from [SETUP.md](./SETUP.md) . . .
+After making sure that you have everything you need from [SETUP.md](./SETUP.md) . . .

 Fork the repository from [GitHub](https://github.com/skillitzimberg/ua-clone).